 Formerly known as the Public Sector Taking the Lead in Environmental Sustainability (PSTLES) initiative, the GreenGov.SG initiative forms a component and enabler of the Singapore Green Plan 2030.
-Under GreenGov.SG, the public sector will strive to attain ambitious sustainability targets in carbon abatement and resource efficiency.
-As well as being a positive influence and enabler of green efforts.
+Under GreenGov.SG, the public sector will strive to attain ambitious sustainability targets in carbon abatement and resource efficiency, as well as being a positive influence and enabler of green efforts.
 The new and more ambitious targets include:

-- Peaking the public sector's carbon emissions around 2025 - Improve Energy Utilisation Index (EUI) by 10% by 2030, from average of 2018-2020 levels - Improve Water Efficiency Index (WEI) by 10% by 2030, from average of 2018-2020 levels - Improve Waste Disposal Index (WDI) by 30% by 2030, from 2022 levels
+- Peaking the public sector's carbon emissions around 2025 and achieve net-zero emissions by 2045 - Improve Energy Utilisation Index (EUI) by 10% by 2030, from average of 2018-2020 levels - Improve Water Efficiency Index (WEI) by 10% by 2030, from average of 2018-2020 levels - Improve Waste Disposal Index (WDI) by 30% by 2030, from 2022 levels

-The BCA Green Mark scheme (Platinum SLE standards) is part of the GreenGov.SG requirement for all new and existing buildings under retrofit, and a key enabler in meeting the whole of government sustainability targets.
+The BCA Green Mark scheme (Platinum SLE standards) is part of the GreenGov.SG requirement for all new and existing buildings under major retrofit, and a key enabler in meeting the whole of government sustainability targets.